ansible-collections/community.vmware/docs/community.vmware.vmware_local_role_manager_module.rst

 Synopsis
 --------
-- This module can be used to manage local roles on an ESXi host.
+- This module can be used to manage local roles on an ESXi host or vCenter.